 If you have previously attended TechGirlz camp, you are not eligible to attend again.

 What happens at TechGirlz?

-- build a high-tech gadget, learn the basics of web design, conduct experiments in a high-tech lab and more.
+- build a high-tech gadget, learn the basics of web design, conduct experiments in a state-of-the-art lab and more

 - going to Seabreeze (local amusement park)

-What are the dates for next summer’s session?
+What are the dates for this summer’s session?